chochodev/STSHIP---COIN-MEME/README.md

 # STSHIP - SOLANA

-This is just a landing page of a trading website ($STSHIP) based on a StarSHIP coin aimed to give people insights to space exploration
+This is just a landing page of a trading website ($STSHIP) based on a StarSHIP coin aimed to give people insights to space exploration.

 ## Available Scripts